tinkercnc/LinuxCNC2Websocket/README.md

 On both machines:

 	sudo apt-get install python-pip
-	sudo apt-get install setuptools
+	sudo apt-get install python-setuptools
 	sudo pip install ws4py

 Clone the repository to the lcnc machine (ie. to the home dir).

-Copy the lcnc_poslogger_cherrypy_server.py file to the webserver machine and start it:
+Copy the lcnc_poslogger_cherrypy_server.py file to the machine which should act as a webserver and start it:

 	python lcnc_poslogger_cherrypy_server.py

-.
+(lcnc_poslogger_cherrypy_server.py is the webserver).

 Start linuxcnc.